You can put your sweater in a salad spinner to drain out the excess water, then hang it up to dry.

 The article caught my attention because I recently bought a salad spinner, an all-plastic $35 model at Target, for an unusual use.

-When I decided to replace weed fabric in my side yard, I raked the rocks into the dirt and weeds next to the rotting fabric.
-A big mistake.
+I had a big yard project that got out of hand.
+When I decided to replace rotting weed fabric in my side yard, I raked the rocks into the dirt and weeds next to the fabric.
 The rocks got mixed with dirt and bits of weeds, moss, and straw.
-It’s a big mess.
+It was a big mess.

 Buying a leaf blower helped.
 I used chicken wire to separate out the bigger rocks, then blew the dirt off.
 However, I still had to deal with the smaller rocks – usually sifting them through a piece of plastic screen door material.

 Then, as I was working away, the idea of buying a salad spinner to separate rocks from the dirt jumped in my head.
 The results were pretty good.
 While the rocks were too heavy to spin, I could put them in the basket and shake it, and almost all of the rocks stayed in the basket.
 And, when I rubbed them against the basket, all the small dirt clots broke up.

 However, when it started raining and the clay-type soil got damp, the salad spinner method didn’t work anymore.